 - Accessibility: How long does it take to get in front of a telehealth doctor?

 - Price: Is the telehealth service priced reasonably?
+(We used fair market comparisons to judge this.)

 - Family Plans: Does the telehealth service company provide discounts for families?